yogi-ra/PerkututScan/README.md

 To automatically scan your code every time you push to your repository, you can use the interactive setup script.

-1. Make sure the `perkutut-scan` and `perkutut-init` scripts are in the same directory.
+1. Make sure the `perkutut-scan` and `perkutut-scan-init` scripts are in the same directory.
 2. Navigate to your local Git repository's directory.
 3. Run the initialization script from within your repository's directory:
     ```bash
-    /path/to/scripts/perkutut-init
+    /path/to/scripts/perkutut-scan-init
     ```
 4. Follow the interactive prompts to enable AI analysis and confirm the settings.